-Principal responsibilities of the Nomination Committee

-- Regular review of the structure, size and composition of the Board. - Identify and nominate, for approval by the Board, candidates to fill Board vacancies having regard to the balance of skills, knowledge, independence, experience and diversity on the Board. - Review the leadership needs, both executive and non-executive, and consider proposals in respect of these. - To review the independence, effectiveness and commitment of each of the Non-Executive Directors. - Formulate succession plans for Directors and Non-Executive Directors, Senior Executives and Senior Management Function role holders including the reappointment of any Non-Executive Director at the conclusion of their specified term of office taking into account the skills and expertise needed on the Board in the future and the continued ability of the organisation to compete effectively in the marketplace. - Annually review the diversity policy, including gender, and the measure of objectives set in implementing the policy, and progress on achieving the objectives. - Make recommendation to the Board on membership of the Audit, Remuneration and Risk Committees, and any other Board Committees. - Review the results of the Board performance evaluation including the time required from Non-Executive Directors. - The election or re-election of Directors by shareholders at the AGM.

-- Review of the structure, size and composition of the Board along with the skills, knowledge and experience of its members to ensure that Directors remain able and have sufficient time to discharge their duties and responsibilities effectively and to the high standard required. - During 2018 the Committee considered a number of nominations at both Board and Senior Executive level.
-Following the resignation of Liam Coleman as Chief Executive Officer, Andrew Bester was appointed as Chief Executive Officer on 9 July 2018.
-Tom Wood also stood down as Chief Financial Officer on 9 October 2018 and Nick Slape was appointed as Interim Chief Financial Officer on 1 October 2018 and his appointment as Chief Financial Officer was confirmed on 13 December 2018 following his receipt of regulatory approval on 3 December 2018. - The B shareholders of the Holding Company are entitled to appoint up to two Directors to the Board of the Holding Company, and the Holding Company is entitled to appoint up to two Directors to the Board of the Bank Company, who are designated as B Directors of the Holding Company and the Bank Company.
+Principal responsibilities of the Nomination Committee Key areas discussed and reviewed by the Committee in 2018 Principal responsibilities of the Nomination Committee Regular review of the structure, size and composition of the Board.
+Identify and nominate, for approval by the Board, candidates to fill Board vacancies having regard to the balance of skills, knowledge, independence, experience and diversity on the Board.
+Review the leadership needs, both executive and non-executive, and consider proposals in respect of these.
+To review the independence, effectiveness and commitment of each of the Non-Executive Directors.
+Formulate succession plans for Directors and Non-Executive Directors, Senior Executives and Senior Management Function role holders including the reappointment of any Non-Executive Director at the conclusion of their specified term of office taking into account the skills and expertise needed on the Board in the future and the continued ability of the organisation to compete effectively in the marketplace.
+Review of the structure, size and composition of the Board along with the skills, knowledge and experience of its members to ensure that Directors remain able and have sufficient time to discharge their duties and responsibilities effectively and to the high standard required.
+During 2018 the Committee considered a number of nominations at both Board and Senior Executive level.
+Following the resignation of Liam Coleman as Chief Executive Officer on 9 July 2018.
+Tom Wood also stood down as Chief Financial Officer on 9 October 2018 and Nick Slape was appointed as Interim Chief Financial Officer was confirmed on 13 December 2018 following his receipt of regulatory approval on 3 compete effectively in the marketplace.
+Annually review the diversity policy, including gender, and the measure of objectives set in implementing the policy, and progress on achieving the objectives.
+Make recommendation to the Board on membership of the Audit, Remuneration and Risk Committees, and any other Board Committees.
+Review the results of the Board performance evaluation including the time required from Non-Executive Directors.
+The election or re-election of Directors by shareholders at the AGM.
+December 2018.
+The B shareholders of the Holding Company are entitled to appoint up to two Directors to the Board of the Holding Company, and the Holding Company is entitled to appoint up to two Directors to the Board of the Bank Company, who are designated as B Directors of the Holding Company and the Bank Company.
 The B shareholders engaged external recruiters and identified and interviewed, along with members of the Committee and the Human Resources Director, Paul Copley and Christiaan Vogelzang.
-The Nomination Committee reviewed the candidate reports in April 2018 and recommended their appointment as B Directors. - Richard Lees received regulatory approval to act as Chief Risk Officer on 21 December 2018 and Steven Pickering stood down on 11 January 2019 following a handover period. - Succession planning, including identification of external and potential external candidates for senior vacancies which may arise on a crisis; short; medium or long term basis. - The Board adopted the Board Diversity Policy recommended by the Committee in February 2015.
-The Committee has since reviewed and monitored progress against the Policy and has committed to considering an updated Policy during 2019. - During the year and as a result of new appointments to the Board and members stepping down during the year, the Committee considered and made recommendations to the Board on committee composition across all Board Committees. - The Committee reviewed the position of Directors offering themselves for election and re-election at the 2018 AGM. - The Committee commissioned an external Board evaluation by The Effective Board LLP to be commenced in late 2018, with the results due to be presented in the first quarter of 2019.
+The Nomination Committee reviewed the candidate reports in April 2018 and recommended their appointment as B Directors.
+Richard Lees received regulatory approval to act as Chief Risk Officer on 21 December 2018 and Steven Pickering stood down on 11 January 2019 following a handover period.
+Succession planning, including identification of external and potential external candidates for senior vacancies which may arise on a crisis; short; medium or long term basis.
+The Board adopted the Board Diversity Policy recommended by the Committee in February 2015.
+The Committee has since reviewed and monitored progress against the Policy and has committed to considering an updated Policy during 2019.
+During the year and as a result of new appointments to the Board and members stepping down during the year, the Committee considered and made recommendations to the Board on committee composition across all Board Committees.
+The Committee reviewed the position of Directors offering themselves for election and re-election at the 2018 AGM.
+The Committee commissioned an external Board evaluation by The due to be presented in the first quarter of 2019.